-The trustee can be an individual (in many cases a relative) or a corporate trustee — or a combination of both.
-“You have unlimited options really,” says Kay Ross, Senior Vice President and Wealth Trust Advisor with U.S. Bank Private Wealth Management.
+The trustee can be an individual, a corporate trustee, or a combination of both.
+“You have unlimited options really,” says Kay Ross, senior vice president and Wealth Trust Advisor at U.S. Bank Private Wealth Management.
 “Designating a trustee is one of the most important financial decisions you’ll make.
-Naming a trusted family member has some advantages, but a corporate trustee has the expertise that a family member typically doesn’t have.
+Naming a trusted family member has some advantages, but a corporate trustee has expertise that a family member typically doesn’t have.
 That’s why it’s essential to assess all of your options.”

 Selecting an individual trustee

-Choosing a friend or family member to administer your trust has one definite benefit: That person is likely to have an immediate appreciation of your financial philosophies and wishes.
+Choosing a friend or family member to administer your trust has one definite benefit: That person is likely to have immediate appreciation of your financial philosophies and wishes.
 “They’ll know you and they’ll know the beneficiaries,” Ross says.
-“They’ll come to the table with a lot of personal background, which can be helpful in understanding the needs of the beneficiaries and may have insight into the needs of the beneficiaries and your wishes and intent.
+“They’ll come to the table with a lot of personal background, which can be helpful in understanding the needs of the beneficiaries and insight into your wishes and intent.